joshkraft/joshkraft-blog/_posts/2020-11-03-Github-Actions-for-Data-Collection.md

 Github Actions are a tool integrated into Github repositories, used to run small workloads on servers owned, operated, and maintained by Github.
 Here are a few of the most common use cases for Github Actions:

 - Automatically run tests when new code is checked into a repository, before merging it into the overall codebase ([Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration)).
-- Automatically release new code to end users, typically after passing the suite of tests (**[Continuous Delivery](https://en.wikipedia.org/wiki/Continuous_delivery)**).
+- Automatically release new code to end users, typically after passing the suite of tests ([Continuous Delivery](https://en.wikipedia.org/wiki/Continuous_delivery)).
 - Scheduled jobs.
 For example, you might want to aggregate some metrics on changes in a repository and send it to relevant parties.

 For more information about the capabilities (and limitations) of Github Actions, I would reccomend checking out the official [Quickstart for GitHub Actions](https://docs.github.com/en/free-pro-team@latest/actions/quickstart).
 In this case, we can use the scheduling capabilities of Github Actions to run our data collection script on a defined schedule, and let the Github servers handle the collection and moving of data.

-> **Note**: There are limitations to what Github Actions can be used for, especially while staying within the free tier.
-You should consult the [official documentation](https://docs.github.com/en/free-pro-team@latest/actions/reference/usage-limits-billing-and-administration) when deciding if this platform is right for your project.
+(Note that there are limitations to what Github Actions can be used for, especially while staying within the free tier.
+You should consult the [official documentation](https://docs.github.com/en/free-pro-team@latest/actions/reference/usage-limits-billing-and-administration) when deciding if this platform is right for your project.)

 ## An Example: Twitter Profile Scraper

 As an example, I will walk through a simple data project I am currently working on.
 The overall goal of this project is to have an interesting visual way to see the tweets of the two main candidates in the 2020 US Presidential Election, Donald Trump and Joe Biden.

-The first step in this project is to start collecting the tweets in a repository for later use.
+The first step in this project is to start collecting the tweets in a repository.
 Here are some constraints I decided upon for this project:

 - Data must be grabbed from Twitter on a near-real time basis.
 Tweets from last month are much less relevant than tweets from the last hour.
 - The data should be easily accessible to anyone.
 Due to the small amount of data in this project, we will just store it on Github for the sake of simplicity.